Hell with the Lid Off

 Hell With the Lid Off, released in 1990 (see 1990 in music), is the first album by MC 900 Ft.
 Jesus collaborating with DJ Zero (see MC 900 Ft.
 Jesus § Career).

-Hell With the Lid Off was released on Nettwerk Records.
+Hell With the Lid Off was released on Nettwerk Music Group.
 It has a heaven-and-hell theme to it, and track titles repeatedly mention such topics as God, heaven, and angels.
 The songs themselves are often about mental illness, UFOs, voodoo, and violence; the comic delivery and tongue-in-cheek lyrics put this far outside the norm for a typical Nettwerk release.
 The album is sample-laden and has a hip-hop feel to it, though it shares little with that genre either.